Will-I-Am-7/CoinJar/README.md

 Swagger is used for API documentation ({baseURL}/swagger/index.html).
 Must run in Debug mode to access Swagger.

+The max volume of the jar can be set in appsettings.json.
+Default is set to 42 as instructed.

 ### Application
 This layer contains application logic.
 It defines interfaces which are implemented by the Infrastructure layer.
 ICoinJar is found here but not the implementation.